 – Electronic Communication Harassment – Using any type of electronic communication channel to send repeated texts, sounds, images, or data for the purpose of harassing, annoying, embarrassing, tormenting, alarming, or offending someone else.

-Most harassment offenses are seen as Class B misdemeanors, but there are some circumstances where the offense is considered a Class A misdemeanor.
+the offense is considered a Class A misdemeanor.
 Some of them can include but may not be limited to:

 – A repeated offense.